Russian Volunteer Corps: Belgorod Oblast raids

 Members of the Russian Volunteer Corps on 24 May 2023.
 Denis 'White Rex' is in the middle foreground.

 On 22 May 2023, the RVC and the Freedom of Russia Legion launched a larger raid into Russia, this time in Grayvoronsky District, Belgorod Oblast; videos that circulated online showed armed men who said they belonged to the RVC saying they had crossed the border to fight "the bloody Putinite and Kremlin regime".
 The governor of Belgorod Oblast said that a Ukrainian "sabotage group" had entered the region and that a "counterterrorism regime" was introduced.
 The paramilitaries reportedly captured several border villages.
 On 24 May, the RVC held a press conference on the Ukrainian side of the border.
 Denis 'White Rex' said they were satisfied with the raid, saying they had seized weapons, an armoured personnel carrier, and taken prisoners before leaving Russian territory after 24 hours.
 He said that two RVC fighters were wounded and that Ukraine provided support only with medical supplies, fuel and food.
 Separately, the Freedom of Russia Legion said two of its fighters had been killed and 10 wounded.

+Incidents

+In September 2026, a shootout occurred in Kyiv between the Security Service of Ukraine (SBU) and the Defence Intelligence of Ukraine (HUR), which the RVC is subordinate to, over the SBU's detention of RVC deputy commander Stepan Kaplunov.
+The SBU accused Kaplunov of contacts with Russia's Federal Security Service (FSB) and said he had been tasked with assassinating a Russian opposition figure travelling to Ukraine.
+Kaplunov denied this and said that he had confessed under duress after being detained by the SBU since 23 August.
+The shootout occurred when SBU officers brought Kaplunov back to his apartment for a search, where HUR officers were waiting.